Todd J. Sukol

 Senior Communications Officer

 Rebecca Weisman has served the Jewish communal field for over two decades in nonprofits focused on Jewish education, leadership and engagement.
-She brings expertise in marketing, communications, educational innovation and change management from her professional experiences in schools, congregations, central agencies and community-based philanthropy programs.
-Rebecca earned a bachelor's degree in Journalism-Public Relations and Sociology from the University of Maryland, College Park and a Master of Science in Education from Johns Hopkins University.
-She and her husband, whom she met in her day school kindergarten class, are the proud parents of two daughters.
+She brings expertise in marketing, communications, educational innovation and change management from her professional experiences in the Jewish community including schools, congregations, central agencies and community-based philanthropy programs.
+Rebecca earned a bachelor's degree in journalism-public relations and sociology from the University of Maryland, College Park and a Master of Science in Education from Johns Hopkins University.
+She and her husband met in their day school kindergarten class and are the proud parents of two daughters.

 Engaged within the Jewish community most of her life, Marni comes to us from the Bender JCC of Greater Washington where she worked in various administrative positions over the past ten years.
 It was there where Marni was able to use her strong interpersonal skills to develop close relationships across the Jewish world and Israel.
 This expansion helped set Marni on her own Jewish journey enabling her to closely identify with the mission of the Mayberg Foundation.
 Marni has 3 grown sons who are working hard to make their mark in the world.